Analysts' Top Technology Picks: EverQuote (EVER), BigCommerce Holdings (BIGC)

 BigCommerce Holdings (BIGC)

-Needham analyst Scott Berg maintained a Buy rating on BigCommerce Holdings today and set a price target of $85.00.
-The company’s shares closed last Monday at $68.25, close to its 52-week low of $57.26.
+In a report released today, Scott Berg from Needham maintained a Buy rating on BigCommerce Holdings, with a price target of $85.00.
+The company’s shares closed last Tuesday at $59.50, close to its 52-week low of $57.26.

 According to TipRanks.com, Berg is a top 25 analyst with an average return of 34.7% and a 76.1% success rate.
 Berg covers the Technology sector, focusing on stocks such as GTY Technology Holdings, Cornerstone Ondemand, and Tyler Technologies.